mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 **2.11 - Jameis Winston**

 I wasn't originally planning on taking a QB in this draft, but I thought Winston was a really good value here and I had room for a young QB after trading away Matt Ryan.
-Mariota was also available and wrestled with which QB to take, but ultimately settled on the guy I thought had the highest upside.
+Mariota was also available and I wrestled with which QB to take, but I ultimately settled on the guy I thought had the highest upside.

 **Traded 3.09, 3.11 for 3.03**

 It was around this time that I realized I had too many draft picks.
-I knew that I was eventually going to have to drop 6 players in order to pick up the 4 IDP's, 1 kicker, and 1 coach I needed to fill out my starting roster.
-There were a few guys on my roster that I was okay with dropping, but I was trying pretty hard to consolidate some of my 3rd's to move up.
+I knew that I was eventually going to have to drop 6 players in order to pick up the 4 IDP's, 1 kicker, and 1 coach I needed to fill out my starting roster and I didn't want to be stuck having to drop a guy I just drafted, so I made this trade to consolidate some of my picks.

 **3.03 - Devin Smith**